apache/arrow-experiments/http/get_range/js/server/README.md

   under the License.
 -->

-# HTTP GET Arrow Data: Range Request JavaScript Server Example
+# HTTP GET Arrow Data: Range Request Node.js Server Example

 The example in this directory shows how to use the Node.js package [`serve`](https://www.npmjs.com/package/serve) (which supports range requests) to serve a static Arrow IPC stream file over HTTP.